TND/django-files-widget/README.md

 Django model fields and admin widgets for multiple files/images upload

 This is currently a pre-alpha release.
-Not all functionality is there.
+Not all functionality is there, only ImagesField has been implemented.
 There is currently no error handling built in at all.

 Features
 --------

 - Drag &amp; drop file uploading via AJAX (using jQuery Filedrop)
+- Uploading multiple files at once
 - Upload progress bar
 - Multiple or single file upload
 - 4 model fields with corresponding form fields and widgets: ImagesField, ImageField, FilesField, and FileField
-- Uploading multiple files at once
 - Image gallery widget with drag &amp; drop reordering (using jQueryUI Sortable)

 Quick Start